 In a world where superhero movies dominate the box office, here we have another movie about a hero.
 No, he doesn’t have a shield that defies physics; he doesn’t turn into a giant rage monster; he doesn’t have a suit of armor with a drinking problem; he can’t summon lightning at will; and he doesn’t look good in a tight black catsuit.
 Did I also mention that he’s a real person?
 Chesley Sullenberger known “Sully”, is an American airline captain who gained fame back in 2009 after he successfully landed an airplane in the Hudson River saving the lives of 155 passengers on board.
 A double engine failure in midair usually would mean death for a lesser pilot, but not Sully.
 His quick thinking and 30 years of flying experience is credited for turning a disaster into a miracle.
 The story was so compelling that it garnered a tell-all memoir by Sully which was adapted into a Hollywood movie with Clint Eastwood as the director and starring Tom Hanks.
-Can Eastwood make this story worthy of the big screen?
-Or will this be a story better told on Lifetime.

 We begin with Tom Hanks as Sullenberger, Sully has a nightmare about the aftermath of the crash in which everyone dies instead of lives.
 Sully has experienced this dream many times before as he suffers the effects of PTSD following the water landing.
 Sully is currently under investigation about his actions during the landing while at the same time doing a media blitz being hailed as a hero.
 Sully refuses to believe he’s a hero and claims he only did his job.
 Meanwhile, he is simultaneously trying to save his career and reputation against the National Transportation Safety Board.
 The board believes that a safe landing back to LaGuardia Airport was not only possible but argues that the left engine of the plane was still functional making the water landing in the Hudson completely unwarranted.
 There is essentially a war on perception when it comes to Sully.
 The media and his peers think he’s a great hero for saving everyone’s lives but the board sees him as a reckless pilot who made an unnecessary call endangering the lives of everyone on board.